ua-snap/alfresco/README.md

 The fire regime is simulated stochastically and is driven by climate, vegetation type, and time since last fire (Rupp et al. 2000a, 2007).
 ALFRESCO employs a cellular automaton approach, where an ignited pixel may spread to any of the eight surrounding pixels.
 ‘Ignition’ of a pixel is determined using a random number generator and as a function of the flammability value of that pixel.
 Fire ‘spread’ depends on the flammability of the receptor pixel and any effects of natural firebreaks including non-vegetated mountain slopes and large water bodies, which do not burn.

-Version 1.0.1 can operate at any time step and pixel resolution, however the current model calibration and parameterization was conducted at an annual time step and 1 km2 pixel resolution.
-A 30 m2 calibration and parameterization is currently underway.
-Other model developments include refined tundra transition stages, fire suppression effects on fire size, simulated fire severity patterns and fire severity effects on successional rates and trajectories.

 ## Build process

 The following instructions show how to build the ALFRESCO code for either global or local installation on Atlas.